mohit-daswani-au6/Shubh-Kadam_psql/README.md

 7. Facebook sign in
 8. Products view to users by filteration and search
 9. Product details and reviews added by users
-10. Products added by user to cart and watch products in cart and change the quantity of the products in cart page
+10. Products can be add by user in cart and can see the products and change the quantity of the products in cart page
-11. Post reviews to the products by users
+11. Post reviews for the products by users
 12. Generate orders for the particular order by giving the address of the delivery
 13. Razor pay success
 Admins: